KingArnaiz/servier/README.md

 #### Molecule-Level RDKit 2D Features

 As a starting point, we recommend using pre-normalized RDKit features by using the `--features_generator rdkit_2d_normalized --no_features_scaling` flags.
 In general, we recommend NOT using the `--no_features_scaling` flag (i.e. allow the code to automatically perform feature scaling), but in the case of `rdkit_2d_normalized`, those features have been pre-normalized and don't require further scaling.

-The full list of available features for `--features_generator` is as follows.

-`morgan` is binary Morgan fingerprints, radius 2 and 2048 bits.
-`morgan_count` is count-based Morgan, radius 2 and 2048 bits.
-`rdkit_2d` is an unnormalized version of 200 assorted rdkit descriptors.
-Full list can be found at the bottom of our paper: https://arxiv.org/pdf/1904.01561.pdf
-`rdkit_2d_normalized` is the CDF-normalized version of the 200 rdkit descriptors.

 ### Pretraining